 Animal-Assisted Therapists (AAT) Volunteers

 The researchers studied motivation and retention in a specific volunteer group, the AAT.
 Fifteen animal-assisted therapists volunteering previously or at the time were recruited from Rhode Island and New Hampshire.
 Participant ages ranged from 19-74.
 The mean participant age was 56, which is much older than the EMT or AIDS volunteers.
 Most participants (46.7%) were in their 50’s.
 All 15 participants identified as White.
-73.3% were married and 86.7% owned their own home.
+Seventy-three percent were married and 86.7% owned their own home.
 People who were employed part-time consisted of 33%, 26.7% worked full-time and 20% were retired.
 All educational levels were represented, but the majority of people, 46.7% had a graduate degree from college.
 The number of participants who also reported completing other voluntary activities was 66% (Collins, 2014).
 Negative aspects of volunteering appeared to be taking away time or money from the participants.
 For motives, the participants rated the Values function (altruism) as the number one motivation in the Volunteer Motivation Index (VMI) (Collins 2014).

 Comparative Analysis from the above Three Volunteer Groups

 A common theme from the studies by Collins (2014), Haug and Gaskins (2012), and Omoto and Snyder (1993) were that the volunteers were mostly White.
 Fifteen out of fifteen animal-assisted therapists, 90% and 82% for EMT groups, and a qualitative description of “majority” respectively for AIDS volunteers.
 Barriers to volunteering included stigma, time, and money.
 In terms of the sex or gender demographic, EMT volunteers were mostly male.
 This may have to do with the job role fitting gender stereotype or image, or that this job acts as a stepping stone into the medical field, which is male dominated.
 Collins (2014) unfortunately did not report a sex or gender variable in the participant section.
 The AIDS volunteers were comprised of more women.
 To summarize the motives, altruism can be seen as the foundation and roots.
+While altruism is common in all three, there are differences such as the EMT volunteers focusing on career strongly as well as having a lower age.
+This supports the need to study volunteer sectors separately since motives and demographics may differ.

 Definition of AAI